What is the South Luangwa K9 Unit?

 Why is the bond between dog and handler important?

-The relationship between CSL’s dogs and handlers is one of the most important factors in the K9 Unit’s success.
+TThe relationship between the K9 Unit dogs and handlers is one of the most important factors in their success.
 Trust, respect and affection are paramount.
 During downtime, handlers play ball games with the dogs and often share sleeping quarters in the dogs’ kennels.

 How is the dogs’ health and wellbeing maintained?